amit08255/git-issue-manager/README.md

 * `prepare-commit-msg` -- Git hook to add issue number and link to commit message.
 If no issue is created, it will enforce user to create an issue and add its number in configuration.
 * `post-commit` -- Git hook to update Redmine/Planio issue (if multiple issue number and links are added, it takes first one) after a commit with commit message, commit ID and commit URL.
+* `post-commit-2` -- Git post-commit hook example to update Redmine/Planio issue and send update on slack.

 ## Git configurations